 For those who hold a contrary view, should ask themselves: Why is white supremacy showing its ugly face so blatantly at an increased pace as civil liberties are eroded?
 Events today serve as warning signs to alert us of an approaching crisis in this country, which we must all confront.

-Regardless of what our platforms are, socialist, anarchist, nationalist, feminist, LGBTQ, and so on, we must not have complicity in what the rulers are attempting.
+Regardless of what are our platforms, socialist, anarchist, nationalist, feminist, LGBTQ, and so on, we must not have complicity in what the rulers are attempting.
 The police state does not need our help to divide us further.

 There is always a politically mature way of reaching resolution to any problem.
 We must always have the victory of the liberation struggle in mind.